 The FOMC meets eight times a year.
 The output of the FOMC meetings includes meeting minutes and a target range for the Federal Funds Rate with an upper and lower bound.
 The Federal Reserve uses open market operation to influence the Federal Funds Rate to achieve the Target Range identified during the FOMC meeting.
 The analysis will use the monthly Federal Funds Effective Rate (FEDFUNDS) as the target variable for the regression models (Board of Governors of the Federal Reserve System (US), 2023).

 There are numerous sources for Federal Reserve-related data.
 I leveraged the time series data from the Federal Reserve Economic Data (FRED) project for this analysis.
 FRED is a project by the Economic Research Department of the Federal Reserve Bank of St Louis.
 It is a comprehensive collection of U.S. and international economic time series data.
-Figure 5 below, captures an example of the time series data available from FRED.
+Figure 5 captures an example of the time series data available from FRED.
 The Federal Funds Effective Rate from the previous period (FEDFUNDS-1) will be captured as the time shifted value of the previous periods Federal Funds Effective Rate.